A Ceylon Press Tiny Guide

 3

-THE INDIAN MUNTJAK OR BARKING DEER
+THE BARKING DEER

-Carefree, with a propensity to eat almost anything, the Barking Deer (Muntiacus Muntjak Malabaricus), is a cuddly irritant in jungle and on low hill estates, its numbers flourishing both here and across South and Southeast Asia.
+Carefree, with a propensity to eat almost anything, the Barking Deer is a cuddly irritant in jungle and on low hill estates, its numbers flourishing both here and across South and Southeast Asia.
 It grows to around sixty centimetres in height and is covered in reddish brown fur and, for males, throws in a modest set of antlers.
 Shy, solidity, rarely seen in numbers more than two, it gets its name for the dog-barking sound it makes when alarmed.
 It is a modest, if reliable breeder, with pregnancies lasting six months after which one or, occasionally, two pups are born.

 4

-THE MOUSE DEER OR SRI LANKAN SPOTTED CHEVROTAIN
+THE SRI LANKAN SPOTTED CHEVROTAIN

 5